sercatuta-lei/sercatuta-lei.github.io/_pages/aboutwebsite.md

 - `alumni_bsc.yml`: Alumni Bachelor students.
 (Currently we don't have)
 - `alumni_visitors.yml`: Previous visiting scholars.

 For the **news items**, just keep adding them in `_data/news.yml` following the provided template.
-The first 3 will be shown in `Home` page.
+The first 5 will be shown in `Home` page.
 To modify the number of news shown in Home page, modify `news.html` under folder `_includes`.

 For **publications**, just keep adding them in `_data/publist.yml` following the provided template.
 Update the value to `1` based on the publication type so it will be shown under the proper section.

-For **projects**, just keep adding their summary in `_data/projects.yml` following the template.
-It would be better you provide an image to introduce each research project as well.
+For **projects**, just keep adding their summary in `_data/projects.yml` following the provided template.
+It would be better that you provide an image to introduce each research project as well.
 Place your image under `images/projpic` folder.
 If you want to include another page to present more details, put your link in `link` field.
-- If the link is an external link, just set the value;
+- If the link is an external link, just set the original value.
 - If you want to create an internal link, here are the steps:
   - Create a new file under `_pages/projects` folder and name it as `[your_project_name].md`.
   - Add your own description and layout.
 If you have pictures included in the page, create a new folder under `projpic` folder to save them.